 It is one of the most commonly taught sonatas, and the second movement is frequently used as an introduction to the works of Beethoven for students.

 It might not be as challenging as the other sonatas, but it is still frequently performed in concerts.

 5. Moonlight Sonata, Piano Sonata Number 14, Op 27

 It contains three distinct movements, all with a different feel.
-The first movement is commonly learned by intermediate pianists, as it has slowed, repetitive triplet groups; however, the other two movements are far more difficult, with the third movement coming at a quick pace, filled with countless arpeggios that fly up and down a piano.
+Intermediate pianists commonly learn the first movement, as it has slowed, repetitive triplet groups; however, the other two movements are far more difficult, with the third movement coming at a quick pace, filled with countless arpeggios that fly up and down a piano.

-The piano sonata was composed during 1801 and 1802, dedicated to one of his students.
+The piano sonata was composed between 1801 and 1802, dedicated to one of his students.